The Web address of this article is http://sfhelp.org/cx/apps/hostile.htm

 who feels pain and/or imminent danger.

-When this is true, reasoning, arguing, or
+When this is true,

-placating ("C'mon, just call down!") will seldom
+placating ("C'mon, just calm down!") will seldom

 cause these protective subselves to relax.